catenare/devnotes/docs/php/wordpress/api/learn.md

 * Documentation is very spotty.
 * Hard to fine relevant or up-to-date resources.
 * Don't seem to be many books around (that are up to date).
+* **Decided I'm just going to use React.
+Not worth the extra hassle trying to figure out the Wordpress way**

 ## Resources
 * [Rest Developer Handbook](https://developer.wordpress.org/rest-api/)